 The Gallery has also worked with many major architects, decorators, and designers including Frank Lloyd Wright, Jay Spectre, Sister Parish, Albert Hadley, Ted Graber, Mark Hampton, Mario Buatta, Peter Marino, Elissa Cullman, and Parkin Saunders.

-The gallery has for decades many prestigious antiques fairs in the United States, including today the Winter Antiques Show, the Philadelphia Antiques and Art Show, the Delaware Antiques Show, and the Nantucket Summer Antiques Show..
+The Gallery has for decades exhibited in many prestigious antiques fairs in the United States, including today the Winter Antiques Show, the Philadelphia Antiques and Art Show, the Delaware Antiques Show, and the Nantucket Summer Antiques Show.

 The Gallery was also a founding member of the National Antiques and Art Dealers Association of America (member of CINOA), and members of the firm have serves as Officers and President of the organization.

-One hundred nine years in business is an extraordinary accomplishment for a firm, particularly remaining within one family.
+One hundred ten years in business is an extraordinary accomplishment for a firm, particularly remaining within one family.
 As a three-generation family business we are cognizant of and steeped in its past but always are looking ahead.
-The gallery has witnessed a tremendous amount of history in its field.
+The Gallery has witnessed a tremendous amount of history in its field.
 It has also weathered a remarkable variety of world and economic conditions.
 Throughout this time, it has maintained and enhanced its reputation as experts in the field and as an extraordinary purveyor of fine antique Chinese art to private and museum collectors throughout the world.
 The Gallery today is owned and run by Steven and Andrew Chait.
 We are profoundly grateful to our grandfather and founder, Ralph M. Chait; and our father, Allan Chait and our aunt, Marion Chait Howe, in whose footsteps we now walk as we continue forward to the illustrious years ahead.